grafana/grafana/docs/sources/features/panels/heatmap.md

 ![](/img/docs/v43/heatmap_panel.png)

 The Heatmap panel allows you to view histograms over time.
+To fully understand and use this panel you need understand what Histograms are and how they are created.
+Read on below to for a quick introduction to the term Histogram.

 ## Histograms and buckets